 This course includes applications of information processing software.
 Emphasis is placed on producing acceptable document formatting and processing.
 This course includes advanced word processing applications.
-Prerequisite: OST 105 recommended.
+Prerequisites: CPT 101 and OST 105.
 (3/0)

-OST 212 Medical Document Production 3 SHC
+OST 212 Medical Document Production

 This course covers the production of documents found in medical offices.
 The major focus is on productivity and excellence in medical document production.
-Prerequisites: AHS 102 and OST 110 (3/0)
+Prerequisites: AHS 102 and CPT 101.
+(3/0)